How to Build an Author Email List (With Lead Magnet Ideas)

 You can offer exclusive giveaways or access to new mailing list subscribers.
 Often, authors use this strategy to convert people from social media followers to email list subscribers.
 Consider offering giveaways like a chance to attend a conference or a one-on-one writing session with you.
 You may also offer exclusive access to subscribers to attend a webinar or training.
 When promoting a giveaway on social media, ensure that people have a few days to participate.

-4. Send a welcome message
+5. Send a welcome message

 Once people subscribe to your mailing list, politely welcome them.
 You can use your email service provider (ESP) to create a message that new subscribers receive automatically after signing up.
 It’s effective if this message relates to the lead magnet that originally intrigued them.
 You can also simply thank them for subscribing and let them know they’ll hear from you soon.

-Along with planning a welcome message, consider creating a series of drip emails that will send to subscribers once a week for the next four-to-five weeks.
+Along with planning a welcome message, consider creating a series of drip emails that will send to subscribers once a week for the next four to five weeks.
 Typically, authors ensure that the copy of these emails relates to their lead magnet or book.
-The messages can be short or long, as long as you’re connecting with your audience.
+The messages can be short or long as long as you’re connecting with your audience.

-5. Share quality content
+6. Share quality content

-Tips on building an email list
+Tips for building an author email list

 Be authentic in your messaging: Your subscribers likely appreciate getting to know the authentic you, so reflect this in your messaging.
 If you feel comfortable, let them into your life and aim to foster a sense of closeness between you and your subscribers.